MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 :::image type="content" source="media/microsoft-edge-security-browse-safer/browse-safer-enhance-security-dialog.png" alt-text="Dialog to configure balanced security on the web.":::

-## Site list Exceptions
+## Site list exceptions

-**Enhance your security on the web** doesn’t have a single centralized list of sites.
+The feature doesn’t have a single centralized list of sites.
 This strategy is designed to reduce the risk of attack where an attacker can exploit an XSS vulnerability in one a site and use that vulnerability to attack other sites in the list.
 In contrast, each user will have their own unique site list, manually or intelligently populated to provide a tailored experience.
 A list that’s unique to each user means that an attacker must predict which sites the user trusts, which makes exploitation more difficult.

-The next drawing shows the three categories of sites in an exception site list, based on how they're managed.
+The figure below shows the three categories of exception site lists, based on how they're managed.

 :::image type="content" source="media/microsoft-edge-security-browse-safer/browse-safer-site-list-categories.png" alt-text="Types of site lists based on handling":::

 ### Intelligent site list

 Many users want a high level of control, and we believe that most of them prefer to have many aspects of security feature automatically managed while still offering manual site list management.
-To address this, enhancing your security on the web uses an algorithm that runs locally in the browser.
+To address this, **Enhance your security on the web** uses an algorithm that runs locally in the browser.
 It’s also worth noting that site engagement scores are computed on your device and never leave it.
 This means that they're not synced across your devices or sent to Microsoft at any time.

 > [!TIP]
 > Site engagement scores can range from 0 (the user has no relationship with the site) to 100 (the user is heavily engaged with the site).
 You can view your own site engagement scores by going to *edge://site-engagement*.